 Myth #1: If there are no imminent retirements, succession planning needn’t be a top priority.

-According to a survey conducted by Capital H, nearly 22 percent of respondents expect to lose between 10 percent and 25 percent of their top performers to retirement within the next five years.
+Many companies can expect to lose their top performers due to retirement in the next five years.
 These top performers play a significant role in a company’s success, often serving in high-level, supervisory roles.
 For successions to progress smoothly, the people chosen to fill these roles need to be prepared and adequately trained.
 That process takes time.

 Myth #2: Succession planning is only an issue for big companies.

-85 to 95 percent of all the companies in the United States today – more than 10 million – are family-owned or family-controlled.
+About 90 percent of all the companies in the United States today are family-owned or family-controlled.
 The smaller the business, the greater the impact is felt from a replaced employee.
 This is especially true of any employee succession in a sales or operations leadership role, as a poor month or two can mean disaster for a small company.
 Small companies need to plan early and invest in the training necessary to help the new or promoted employee succeed.
 For smaller companies, this may mean researching outside learning opportunities and setting aside a budget to cover them.

 Myth #3: There need only be a succession plan for C-level team members.

 During the recent recession, employees were often asked to broaden their lists of responsibilities.
-The Economic Policy Institute reports that employee productivity has increased 4.1% each year.
 Manager and director-level professionals have been asked to take on more duties than ever before.
 As such, it is important to look at a cross-section of departments to ensure proper succession plans are in place for each division.

 Myth #4: Succession planning should be handled on a case-by-case basis.